 Real estate businesses face the challenge that projects take a long time to plan.

-Getting from the initial planning stages to actual construction work can take several years, due to permits, planning applications, etc. Also, the project needs to be agreed upon by all stakeholders before the green light is given.
+Getting from the initial planning stages to actual construction of home charging stations can take several years, due to permits, planning applications, etc.

-In big cities, the challenge is greater as charging infrastructure often requires big construction works and a lot of investment.
+In big cities, the challenge is greater as urban charging station infrastructure often requires big construction works and a lot of investment.

-When you consider that half of all millennials plan to buy an electric car, then residential building companies need to give more thought to charging facilities and smart charging can help to make it more efficient.
+When you consider that half of all millennials plan to buy an electric car, then residential building companies need to give more thought to EV home charging stations and smart charging can help to make it more efficient.

 How to Implement Smart Charging